'Til There Was You: Box office

 The film opened at number 10 at the North American box office making $1.3 million USD in its opening weekend.

 Production

 In January 1996, Terence Blanchard and Miles Goodman were hired to compose the music for the film.
 Director Scott Winant approved the duo, thinking the comical mastery of Goodman and the jazzy romance of Blanchard would make the perfect combination.
-Blanchard was even excited about collaborating with Goodman that he rearranged his summer tour of The Heart Speaks around Goodman's ever-busy scoring schedule.
+Blanchard was so excited about collaborating with Goodman that he rearranged his summer tour of The Heart Speaks around Goodman's ever-busy scoring schedule.
 'Til There Was You would be the final film scored by Goodman; he died a year before the film's release, aged 47.
 The film is dedicated to his memory.

 Critical reception

-The film garnered mostly negative reviews from critics during its release.
+The film was panned by critics during its release.